Carbonaceous sulfur hydride: Synthesis

-The material is a ternary polyhydride compound of carbon, sulfur and hydrogen with a chemical formula that is thought to be CSH_{8}.
+The material is a ternary polyhydride compound of carbon, sulfur and hydrogen with a chemical formula that is thought to be CH8S.
 As of October 2020, the material's molecular structure remains uncharacterized, as extreme pressures and the light elements used are unsuitable for most measurements, such as X-ray determination.

-The material was reportedly synthesized by compressing methane (CH_{4}), hydrogen sulfide (H_{2}S) and hydrogen (H_{2}) in a diamond anvil cell and illuminating with a 532 nm green laser.
+The material was reportedly synthesized by compressing methane (CH4), hydrogen sulfide (H2S) and hydrogen (H2) in a diamond anvil cell and illuminating with a 532 nm green laser.
 A starting compound of carbon and sulfur is synthesized with a 1:1 molar ratio, formed into balls less than five microns in diameter, and placed into a diamond anvil cell.
-Hydrogen gas is then added and the system is compressed to 4.0 GPa and illuminated with a 532-nm laser for several hours.
+Hydrogen gas is then added and the system is compressed to 4.0 GPa and illuminated with a 532 nm laser for several hours.
 It was reported that the crystal is not stable under 10 GPa and can be destroyed if left at room temperature overnight.
 Other researchers were skeptical that such materials could serve as room temperature superconductors, as the absence of van Hove singularities or similar peaks in the electronic density of states of more than 3000 candidate phases rules out conventional superconductivity.

 Claims of superconductivity

 Superconductivity for sulfur hydrides without carbon was first reported in 2015.

 On 14 October 2020, a paper by Elliot Snider, et al. from the Dias lab was published, claiming that carbonaceous sulfur hydride was a room-temperature superconductor.
 Two years later, the paper was retracted.
-The claims in the paper included a superconducting state at temperatures as high as 15 C, almost 30 C-change higher than the existing record holder for high-temperature superconductivity.
+The claims in the paper included a superconducting state at temperatures as high as 15 C, almost 30 C higher than the existing record holder for high-temperature superconductivity.
 This state was claimed to be observable only at the very high pressure of 267 GPa, a million times the pressure in a typical car tire.
 The report was published in Nature and received significant media coverage.